civictechdc/districthousing/README.md

     rake pull_pdfs

-As a demo, the app can be found at http://districthousing.org/.
+As a demo, the app can be found at [http://districthousing.org/](http://districthousing.org/).
 Don't enter real data here, or rely on your data sticking around.
 It's likely to be reset and upgraded without warning.

 ## Dependencies

-Requires pdftk.
-On OS X:
+Requires [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).
+On OS X, install [homebrew](http://brew.sh/) and then run:

     brew cask install pdftk